 GUIDELINES & PRIZES

-2 to 3 challenges will be available in each category (announced 2 to 3 weeks prior to Challenge Event)
+2 to 3 challenges will be available in each category (available on F³ Tech website)

-Up to 4 members may participating per student team
+Up to 4 members may participating per team

-Any Intellectual Property is the property of developing student teams and their responsibility to protect
+Any Intellectual Property is the property of developing teams and their responsibility to protect

 Teams give 7-minute presentations on the proposed innovation or technology and its commercial opportunity to a panel of judges at end of event

 One team with a winning innovation or technology may be selected in each category, $1,000 prize per category is available but not guaranteed based upon the determination of the judging panel

 Is the idea/innovation CLEAR?